Policy last updated

 Specialist settings must review non-standard enrolments before the end of the approved enrolment period specified by the regional office in their letter of approval.

 In the first instance, the specialist setting (via the student’s student support group) must meet to review the non-standard enrolment (including transition support options) and decide whether to recommend transition to another setting.
-If the specialist setting (in conjunction with the student support group) recommends that a student transitions to another setting, the specialist setting must complete a transition plan and provide a copy to their regional disability coordinator.
-If the specialist setting recommends that the non-standard enrolment be extended, they must submit their recommendation to the regional office via their regional disability coordinator.
-The regional office will communicate their decision to the specialist setting in writing before the end of the approved enrolment period.
+If the specialist setting (in conjunction with the student support group) recommends that a student transitions to another setting, the specialist setting must complete a transition plan and provide a copy to their regional disability coordinator (refer to Student transfers between schools).

 If the recommendation to extend the non-standard enrolment is approved, the regional office will confirm a new enrolment period.
 If the recommendation is not approved, the specialist setting must support the student’s transition to another setting.
-Irrespective of the outcome, the specialist setting must communicate the regional office’s decision to the parent/carer in writing.

 Reviewing enrolment for current students in specialist settings

-Specialist settings are encouraged to undertake at least one enrolment review for each enrolled student prior to their transition to secondary school, or age equivalent.
+Specialist settings are strongly encouraged to undertake at least one enrolment review for each enrolled student prior to their transition to secondary school, or age equivalent.

-- an enrolment review must be undertaken when the student is in year 6 or age equivalent, except where an enrolment review has been verified within the previous 2 years
+For specialist settings in Disability Inclusion areas, an enrolment review must be undertaken when the student is in year 6 or age equivalent, except where enrolment eligibility has been verified within the previous 2 years using the department’s Specialist School Enrolment Verification Service.
+In all other circumstances, it is recommended to align the timing of enrolment reviews with the following principles:

-The department provides an assessment service and Specialist School Enrolment Verification Service (as outlined above – Enrolment verification for specialist settings in Disability Inclusion areas) to support specialist settings to determine whether a student continues to meet their enrolment criteria.
+In circumstances where a review requires a re-assessment, the department provides an assessment service and a Specialist School Enrolment Verification Service (refer to 'Determining enrolment eligibility for specialist settings') to support specialist settings to determine whether a student meets their enrolment criteria.
 Department regional offices also play a role in supporting specialist settings with enrolment review processes.

 Concurrent enrolment process (youth justice and secure welfare)